unforswearing/dued/help.md

 - Add photos to the documentation (for clarity)
 - [Let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.

+done!
-- ~~Add functionality for searching for past dates.~~ available in version 0.0.2
+> ~~Add functionality for searching for past dates.~~ available in version 0.0.2
-- ~~Add error checking/parsing to handle script failures.~~ limited availability in version 0.0.2
+> ~~Add error checking/parsing to handle script failures.~~ limited availability in version 0.0.2